Did you know there are numerous beach towns near Seattle?

 🌐More Information: Friday Harbor website

-7. La Push and Forks
+8. La Push and Forks, WA

 Located on the edge of the Olympic Peninsula, La Push is about four hours of driving time from Seattle.
 The stunning region around this beach achieved a worldwide spotlight after being included in the Twilight saga.
-Quileute Oceanside Resort is one option for lodging right on the coast; you could stay in a cabin, your RV, or the campgrounds.
+Quileute Oceanside Resort is one option for lodging right on the beach; you could stay in a cabin, your RV, or the campgrounds.
 Expect a rustic experience surrounded by rugged, breathtaking natural beauty.
 If you prefer to stay in town, there are more lodging options in Forks which is only about 20 minutes from the beach.
 Be aware that Forks is a small, quiet town—but this area is worth visiting, not just for fans of Twilight but because it’s one of the most beautiful natural attractions in Washington.

 🌐More Information:Forks and La Push website